"Happy Tails & Happy Hearts"

 MCBFA Full Breeder Member

 We are NEGATIVE for both Feline Immunodeficiency Virus (FIV) and Feline Leukemia Virus (FeLV). all of our cats are DNA Negative for HCM and SMA.
 Mojo and Ringo are N/k (Normal but carriers for PK Deficiency) , however ALL of our girls are Negative/Normal.
-PK Deficiency can only be inherited if BOTH parents are N/k.
+When a homogygous PK Def mates with a heterozygous carrier none of the kittens would be in danger of developing PK Def.

 All of our cats undergo an echo-cardiogram yearly for HCM.
 Mojo and Dusty both had echo-cardiograms on January 4, by Gil Jacobs, DVM, DACVIM and were found to have healthy hearts and cleared for breeding.

-Our kittens health and well being is paramount.
-Each kitten sees our vet Jonathan Godley, DVM of St Francis Animal Hospital in Dallas GA, and receives two sets of age appropriate kitten shots, is wormed and a microchip is inserted.
-Our contract includes a spay/neuter agreement and no declawing agreement, and a 2 year health guarantee for heart related illness.
+Our kittens health and well being extremely important to us.
+Each kitten sees our vet Jonathan Godley, DVM of ST Francis Animal Hospital in Dallas GA, and received two sets of age appropriate kitten vaccines, is wormed and receives a microchip.
+Our contract includes a spay/neuter non declaw agreement and a 2 year health guarantee for heart related illness.
+If your kitten succumbs within that period of time we will replace your kitten from the next available litter, provided you bring your kitten to a certified feline veterinarian for a necropsy.
+Please be sure to bring your kitten to your vet within 72 hours of receiving them for a healthy kitten check up.
+Failure to comply with this, will void your health guarantee.

 We feed our kittens and cats Royal Canin for Maine Coons and Royal Canin Queen to our expectant mothers, Purina -Friskies ,Fancy Feast , Proplan and Wellness.